-Don’t miss the Florida Cybersecurity and IT Service Provider Workshop on December 1.
-This workshop is co-hosted with the Florida Department of Economic Opportunity and FloridaMakes.
+Don’t miss the Florida Cybersecurity and IT Service Provider Forum on December 1.
+The Forum will be co-hosted with the Florida Department of Economic Opportunity and FloridaMakes.

 What will be Discussed?

-Whether your company is contracting directly with the Department of Defense as a prime contractor or a subcontractor, or a vendor providing services or products to the prime contractor or subcontractors, regardless of size, you and your clients will now have to be aware of these new changes and keep abreast of developments with these standards in the coming years.
+Whether your company is contracting directly with the Department of Defense as a prime contractor or a subcontractor, or vendor providing services or products to the prime contractor or subcontractors, regardless of size, your company will now have to be audited and certified as compliant with these new standards.
+Specifically designed to be cost-effective and affordable for small businesses, these new CMMC Standards will be described in detail with timeliness for compliance by members of the commission that actually drafted the standards.
+Without compliance of these new standards, companies will soon realize that they are precluded from providing services and products that possibly were a mainstay in their profitability in the past.
 Awareness of the applicability of these new standards and need for compliance will be an essential requirement for those affected companies.

 Who Should Attend?

-Whether you are seeking a “best practices” approach to providing cybersecurity or will be required to meet the new federal cybersecurity standards, this series of educational offerings provide an ever-changing model for responding to real cybersecurity risks that seemingly involve all aspects of our society.
+Whether you are seeking a “best practices” approach to providing cybersecurity or will be required to meet the new federally mandated standards, this series of educational offerings provide an ever-changing model for responding to real cybersecurity risks that seemingly involve all aspects of our society.
 Regardless of your profession (risk managers, safety professionals, HR professionals, company managers, IT specialists, attorneys, etc.) or whether you represent individuals or provide services or are a vendor for public or private corporate interests, this seminar will be of significant value to you.
 Cybersecurity has become a major part of any Risk Management program.
-Information security is not the sole concern of a company’s IT department; rather, it is “everyone’s problem” within the business and needs everyone’s attention.
-For those seeking updated technical information on the new cybersecurity requirements for the defense supply chain, information on the most recent developments and their applicability to industry will be presented.
+It is not for the sole concern of a company’s IT department; rather, it is “everyone’s problem” within the business and needs everyone’s attention.
+For those seeking updated technical information on the new defense “supply chain” mandatory cybersecurity requirements, professionals responsible for their development and use by industry will be presented.